System-in-a-System/SwedishID-Decryptor/README.md

 ## Instruction

-1. Import solution
+1. Clone solution
-2. Run solution from the terminal
+2. Run exe file from the terminal